openhwgroup/cva5-accelerators/README.md

  - verilator included in path

 ## Makefile Targets
+- **extract-reference-binaries** Extracts and copies reference binaries to the build directory
 - **build-embench** Builds the embench benchmarks.
 - **run-ALL-verilator** Runs the embench benchmarks in the verilator simulation environment.
 Logs to: logs/ for the summary and to: logs/embench for individual benchmarks.
 - **run-ALL-hardware** Runs the embench benchmarks on the board.
 Open the UART terminal (9600 8N1) first before running to capture the output.